bjlkeng/bjlkeng.github.io/source/posts/iterative-summarization-using-llms.rst

 data: A long summary of all my blog posts from my `personal site
 <www.briankeng.com>`__ or an LLM generated list of 100 random facts.
 Next, run
-an LLM asking it to either: :code:`Summarize the following: {data}` or :code:`Rephase the following: {data}`.
+an LLM asking it to either: :code:`Summarize the following: {data}` or :code:`Rephrase the following: {data}`.
 Repeat 50 times and observe!

 I also used this system prompt to help not lose too much data: